yecril71pl/cpp-docs.pl-pl/docs/dotnet/utility-stl-clr.md

 #### <a name="parameters"></a>Parametry

-*Kliknij*<br/>
+*Prawo*<br/>
 Para do skopiowania.

 ### <a name="remarks"></a>Uwagi

-Operator elementu członkowskiego kopiuje *prawo* do obiektu, a następnie zwraca `*this`.
-Służy do zamienienia przechowywanej pary wartości z kopią przechowywanej pary wartości w *prawo*.
+Operator elementu członkowskiego kopiuje *prawo* `*this`do obiektu, a następnie zwraca .
+Służy do zastąpienia zapisanej pary wartości kopią zapisanej pary wartości w *prawej*.

 ### <a name="example"></a>Przykład